Syllabus

 Academic Honesty

 All work you submit with your name on it is expected to be original work.
-You can consult any outside source, including the internet and AI chats, for help on assignments, but you are not allowed to copy any solutions you find there directly.
+You can consult any outside source, including the internet and AI chats, for help on homeworks, but you are not allowed to copy any solutions you find there directly.
 Additionally, you should be able to thoroughly explain how you arrived at your answer for all work you turn in; all assignments are subject to possible verbal discussion which can contribute to your grade.
 If you work closely with other classmates on an assignment, please indicate that the solution results from collaboration and list the names of all students who contributed (this is allowed and encouraged).
 If it can be proven that you used Chegg, ChatGTP, or another person to solve your homework without citations (i.e., you are copying your solutions directly from these sources or others), you will receive a zero for the assignment and be reported for academic dishonesty.

 Technology in the Classroom